-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - risk identification and review by the Risk and Audit Committee - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; - identification and management of risks.

 The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint an external firm to complete a programme of assurance work.
-For the year ending 31st August 2020, Griffin Accountancy performed two separate internal audit reviews during the spring and summer terms.
-A range of checks on the Academy Trust's financial and governance systems were completed, including testing Fixed Assets processes, Governance regularity and risk management, purchases and cash payments, financial budgeting and monitoring and income.
-The work of the internal auditors is based on risks identified by the Audit Committee.
+For the year ending 31st August 2021, Griffin Accountancy performed two separate internal audit reviews during the spring and summer terms.
+A range of checks on the Academy Trust's financial and governance systems were completed, including testing Income management and purchasing processes, Governance regularity and risk management and financial budgeting and monitoring.
+The work of the internal auditors is based on risks identified by the Risk and Audit Committee.